The regularity of electronic wave functions in Barron spaces

 \section{Abstract}

-The electronic Schr\"odinger equation describes the motion of $N$ electrons under Coulomb interaction forces in a field of clamped nuclei.
-It is proved that its solutions for eigenvalues below the essential spectrum lie in the spectral Barron spaces $\B^s(\mathbb{R}^{3N})$ for $s<1$.
-The example of the hydrogen ground state shows that this result cannot be improved.
+The electronic Schr\"odinger equation describes the motion of a finite number of electrons under Coulomb interaction forces in the field of a finite number of clamped nuclei.
+It is proved that its solutions for negative eigenvalues, below the essential spectrum, lie in the spectral Barron spaces $\B^s$ for $s<1$.
+Examples show that this limit generally cannot be reached or surpassed.

 \subjclass{35J10, 35B65, 68T07}

 \keywords{ Schr\"odinger equation, regularity, Barron spaces }